binfalse/binfalse.de/software/browser-extensions/yourls-firefox-webextension/index.md

-{% include image.html url="/assets/media/pics/2017/yourls-firefox/selection.png" img="/assets/media/pics/2017/yourls-firefox/selection.png" title="Selected text will be suggested as a keyword.
+{% include image.html align="aligncenter" url="/assets/media/pics/2017/yourls-firefox/selection.png" img="/assets/media/pics/2017/yourls-firefox/selection.png" title="Selected text will be suggested as a keyword.
 You can still change it before clicking 'shorten'!" caption="Selected text will be suggested as a keyword.
 You can still change it before clicking 'shorten'!" %}

 Right-clicking a link will shorten it's target and not the current URL:

-{% include image.html url="/assets/media/pics/2017/yourls-firefox/link.png" img="/assets/media/pics/2017/yourls-firefox/link.png" title="Right-clicking a link offers a menu item to shorten the link's target.
+{% include image.html align="aligncenter" url="/assets/media/pics/2017/yourls-firefox/link.png" img="/assets/media/pics/2017/yourls-firefox/link.png" title="Right-clicking a link offers a menu item to shorten the link's target.
 Thus, not the active page will be shortened, but the page that is linked to!" caption="Right-clicking a link offers a menu item to shorten the link's target.
 Thus, not the active page will be shortened, but the page that is linked to!" %}

 ## Preferences